top of page

 I use the sun as my potter’s mark because it symbolizes a new beginning - each lump of clay that touches my hands is a new beginning to a new creation.

-I am a member of the Pennsylvania Guild of Craftsmen and a Juried Member of the Bucks County Guild of Craftsmen, a chapter of the Pennsylvania Guild.
+I am a member of the Pennsylvania Guild of Craftsmen and a member of the Haverford Guild of Craftsmen, a Chapter of the PA Guild.
+I serve on the Board of the PA Guild of Craftsmen as Secretary.
 My work Trees won an award at the Cheltenham Center for the Arts Member Show.
-I have participated in the Pennsylvania Guild of Craftsmen Fine Crafts Show, the New Hope Arts and Crafts Festival, the Artists of Yardley Craft Show and numerous other regional fine craft shows and my work has been included in a number of regional galleries.
+I have participated in the Pennsylvania Guild of Craftsmen Fine Crafts Show, the Brandywine Arts Fest shows and numerous other regional fine craft shows and my work has been included in a number of regional galleries.

 I strive to create work that brings joy to the user.
 I hope you enjoy using my pottery as much as I enjoy creating my pottery!